Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Algorithms

 \subsection{Local ICP for distance estimation}

 Beyond binary descendant labels, selective inference can benefit from a \emph{distance-to-intervention} notion $\hat d(a,i)$ that prioritizes closer calibration interventions or enables weighted conformal calibration.
 We propose a local search inspired by ICP \citep{peters2016icp} that traces back from the target $i$ through estimated parents to obtain a coarse path-length estimate $\widehat d(a,i)$ without learning the full graph.
-The full algorithm (Algorithm~\ref{alg:local_icp}) and details on using distance for kernel-weighted calibration are given in the Supplementary Material.
+The full algorithm (Algorithm~\ref{alg:local_icp}) and details on using distance for kernel-weighted calibration are given in the Supplementary Material. {The parent-pool construction and runtime accounting for Local ICP are deferred to Appendix~\ref{app:alg_icp}.}